Expat Filings

 The 12.8% income tax component is creditable on the US return via Form 1116 in the passive category basket.
 The 17.2% social charges component is a separate obligation; its creditability on the US return is addressed in the Social Charges topic within this pillar.

 Taxpayers may elect to apply the progressive barème to investment income instead of the PFU.
 The election applies to all investment income and cannot be selectively applied.
-It benefits only taxpayers in the 0% or 11% bracket.
+It typically benefits taxpayers in the 0% or 11% bracket, though the outcome depends on the full investment-income profile and interactions with eligible abatements and deductible social charges.

 Filing Obligation and Withholding at Source